 AI Pair Programmers: The Future Copilots for No-code?🔗

 This has been a common theme running through the mission statements of many no-code platforms.
 It looks like no-code tools are not alone in this, as illustrated by Greg Brockman, CTO of OpenAI lab, who hopes that his firm's latest product will "help solve programmer shortage in the U.S."

-These machine learning models train on open-source code scraped from well-known code repositories for the profit of corporate organizations — a fact that will certainly rub some members of the coding community the wrong way.
+These machine learning models train on open-source code scraped from well-known code repositories for the profit of corporate organizations.
+This fact is bound to rub some members of the coding community the wrong way.
 Although GitHub describes its use of publicly available code as "fair use," not many people agree.
-Combined with the verbatim copying of pieces of code in some instances, this fuels the debate over code ownership.
-Who owns the code?
-The person who first produced and put it out there for public use?
+Combined with the verbatim copying of pieces of code in some instances, this practice fuels the debate over code ownership: Who owns the code?
+The person who first wrote it and put it out there for public use?
 The AI coding assistant that changed it and suggested it to a customer?
 Or the customer who paid for the services of platforms like Codex or Copilot?

 Glimpses of a future collaboration🔗

-The next real breakthrough in the evolution of software will take place when AI-based tools will be ready to produce outputs in the form of blocks of code that can be dragged and dropped in a no-code framework, catering to the needs of people with no knowledge of coding.
-These AI-based programming assistants will then truly become force multipliers as they will be capable of producing code for a citizen developer, who would previously have to depend on a coder.
+The next real breakthrough in the evolution of software will take place when AI-based tools become ready to produce outputs in the form of blocks of code that can be dragged and dropped in a no-code framework, catering to the needs of people with no knowledge of coding.
+These AI pair programming assistants will then truly become force multipliers as they will be capable of producing code for a citizen developer, who would otherwise have to depend on a coder.

 With the introduction of AI-assisted no-code platforms, it is not difficult to see developers assuming more responsibility as designers or system architects.
 As they will have more time on their hands, developers will be able to tackle more strategic matters like system complexity, functionality, and ethical concerns that will definitely require more attention in the future.